StuartGJohnson/rviz_record/README.md

 ## Credits/LLM story

-This code was developed from my concept via GPT5 (OpenAI, September 2025).
+This code was developed from my concept via collaboration with GPT5 (OpenAI, September 2025).
 This progressed as follows:

 - I suggested to GPT5 that it would be useful to have a tool which captured the rviz render window to a movie.
 We had some discussion and agreed for a first version, an rviz2 plugin (c++) gstreamer-based screen capture implementation would be sufficient.
 - GPT5 implemented this as a complete ros2 package